Pomeroy Washington Downtown National Historic District

 Margaret was preceded in death by her parents; brother Alexander R. (Ruth) Bell; sister Roberta Bell (Hugo) Kraemer; great-grandson Nickolas Alexander Siglin; and son-in-law Robert W. McClure.

-A graveside service will be held at 11 a.m.
-September 30 at the Pomeroy City Cemetery.
+A graveside service was held September 30 at the Pomeroy City Cemetery.
 Lunch and visiting will follow.
 Memorials may be made to the charity of your choice.

 Twila Nadine Hazard was born April 19, 1949, in Pomeroy, to Russell and Elaine (Trescott) Hazard.